10 Best Hard Anodized Aluminum Skillets

 Induction compatibility is worth verifying even if you cook on gas or electric today.
 Hard-anodized aluminum is not inherently magnetic, so manufacturers often bond a stainless-steel plate to the base.
 If the product description mentions induction readiness, that base layer is present.
 This feature does not affect performance on gas or radiant coils, but it does future-proof your purchase if you move to an induction kitchen later.

 Unlike electrical appliances, skillets require no assembly, but there is still a brief setup phase.
 Wash the pan in warm soapy water before the first use to remove manufacturing residues.
-Some owners follow with a light seasoning of oil wiped across the nonstick surface, though most modern hard-anodized coatings do not require traditional seasoning like cast iron.
+Some owners follow with a light coating of oil wiped across the nonstick surface, though most modern hard-anodized coatings do not require traditional seasoning like cast iron.

 Check the bottom of the pan for any adhesive stickers that can burn onto the cooking surface if overlooked.
 If your skillet has a removable tag or packaging insert around the handle, remove it before exposing the pan to heat.
 Finally, match the pan base to your burner size.
 A 12-inch skillet on a tiny burner will develop a hot ring in the center and cooler edges, undermining the even heating that hard-anodized aluminum is chosen for.